GeorgeRJacobs/ibotta-de-takehome/README.md

 Running the above code in your terminal will transform both files in parquet format optimized for Spark.
 One note here is that `local[3]` will use 3 parallel threads to process your application.
-Low powered machine may need to change that setting.
+Low powered machines may need to change that setting.

 #### Remote

 The primary difference of the remote implementation is that we will be setting up a small AWS EMR cluster to run our data jobs.
 The primary steps are:

+1. Create additional buckets to hold logs and our pyspark scripts.
+2. Setting up Key Pair for use with the project.
-1. Create & setup the EMR cluster on AWS.
+3. Create & setup the EMR cluster on AWS.
 This takes ~10 min to start up.
-2. Create additional buckets to hold logs and our pyspark scripts.
-3. Submit the pyspark scripts to our running EMR cluster.
+4. Submit the pyspark scripts to our running EMR cluster.

 I've combined the setup steps (1-3) into a helper shell script.
 We'll keep the EMR cluster running for now as it will be used in the final task.